itkan-robotics/java-training/README.md

 - **Educational Use**: This content is provided for educational purposes only
 - **No Warranty**: The content is provided "as is" without any warranties
 - **Fair Use**: Users may use this content for personal learning and educational purposes
-- **Attribution**: When using or referencing this content, please attribute to "SwyftNav"
+- **Attribution**: When using or referencing this content, please attribute to "Mantik"

 ### Legal Notice
 This project does not claim copyright over AI-generated content.
 The content is intended for educational use and should be used in accordance with fair use principles.
 Users are responsible for ensuring their use complies with applicable laws and regulations.